akspa0/showTools/mixing/preFapMix/memory-bank/activeContext.md

 *   Should soundbites in the `final_output_dir/[call_name]/soundbites/` also be MP3 compressed?
 (Assuming soundbites are planned to be copied there eventually).
 *   Does the `show_audio.mp3` need to include instrumental stems, or is the current vocal-only mix from `call_processor.py` (i.e., `mixed_vocals.wav`) the correct source?

+## Final Output Builder Redesign (May 2025)
+- The final output builder is being completely redesigned.
+- The new design will:
+  - Recursively discover all processed call folders in the workflow output tree.
+  - For each call:
+    - Extract and sanitize the LLM-generated call title (remove punctuation, limit to 8 words, fallback to call_id), append timestamp.
+    - Locate or build the final mixed audio (mix vocals + instrumental at 50% if needed), compress to MP3, tag with full metadata, and place in the root output folder.
+    - Copy all transcript files to Transcriptions/<CallName>/.
+    - Copy/convert all soundbites to MP3, organize by speaker in Soundbites/<CallName>/.
+    - Copy all LLM outputs and metadata to Metadata/<CallName>/.
+  - Write final_output_metadata.json and bad_calls.txt.
+  - Zip the output folder.
+  - Add robust logging and error handling.
+- The output structure will be flat, user-facing, and future-proof, with all calls in the root and supporting folders for transcripts, soundbites, and metadata.
+- This will be implemented in a new session.